ParsonosAI/legal/privacy-policy/+page.md

 # III.
 LAWFUL BASES FOR PROCESSING

-We process personal data under the following legal bases:
+We process personal data under the lawful bases recognized in major privacy frameworks such as the EU GDPR and UK GDPR, including contract performance, legitimate interests, legal obligation, and consent where applicable.
-- **Contract Performance** – to provide the Services you request.
-- **Legitimate Interests** – to maintain security, prevent abuse, and improve the Service.
-- **Legal Obligation** – to comply with applicable laws, tax, and audit requirements.
-- **Consent** – where required for analytics cookies or marketing communications.

 # IV.
 HOW WE PROTECT INFORMATION
 We implement robust security measures designed to protect your information from unauthorized access, disclosure, alteration, or destruction.